-PG&E’s move to turn off the lights on close to 700,000 Northern California customers last week was widely labeled as the latest debacle for the nation’s largest investor-owned utility.
+PG&E’s decision to turn off the lights on close to 700,000 Northern California customers last week was widely regarded as the latest debacle for the nation’s largest investor-owned utility.

 Grappling with the fallout, local politicians called for increased oversight while activists push for a possible public takeover of the utility.